Textualize/textual/docs/css_types/scalar.md

 ### Fraction

-The fraction scalar is used to represent proportional sizes.
+The unit fraction is used to represent proportional sizes.

 For example, if two widgets are side by side and one has `width: 1fr` and the other has `width: 3fr`, the second one will be three times as wide as the first one.

 ### Percent

-The percent scalar is used to specify a total length relative to the space made available by the container widget.
+The percent unit matches a [`<percentage>`](./percentage.md) and is used to specify a total length relative to the space made available by the container widget.

 If used to specify a horizontal length, it will be relative to the width of the container.
 For example, `width: 50%` sets the width of a widget to 50% of the width of its container.